North Star Books - my guiding lights for work and life.

 I hand make candles and soaps from natural, healing ingredients because there’s something quietly defiant about choosing softness and a world that sells us the opposite.

-Lighting a candle made from plants and flowers, washing with a bar of soap crafted by hand to gently cleanse and nourish tired skin.
-These are small, sensory acts of resistance to a world that runs too fast.
+Lighting a candle made from plants and flowers or washing with a bar of soap crafted by hand to gently cleanse and nourish tired skin are small, sensory acts of resistance to a world that runs too fast.

 I could put some corny line here about listening to the North Star books while you light a candle or take a moment to wash your face with an all natural handmade soap - but honestly - those ‘Instagram Perfect’ #selfcare moments don’t come around very often, and are often not true self care if they are forced.